 - Potential damage: Termites eat wood and other cellulose-containing material (like paper or dried leaves) and tunnel through non-wood (like foam insulation or plaster board) in search of wood.

 - Preventive measures: Get rid of any wood that touches both soil and your foundation (such as mulch, trellises, firewood, or debris).
 Don't let moisture accumulate near your foundation (most termites need water for survival), and don't let humidity build up in your crawl space.
 You need at least one square foot of vent opening per 150 square feet of crawl space.
 Cut away plants covering the vents.

 - Solutions: Brush down tunnels, remove debris and other likely food sources, then call a structural pest control specialist.
-For larger infestations, the specialist may recommend fumigation or heating the entire house (heating avoids chemical exposure) -- but get more than one opinion.
+For larger infestations, the specialist might recommend fumigation or heating the entire house (heating avoids chemical exposure)—but get more than one opinion.
 For a swarm, get out your vacuum cleaner, and remove and dispose of the bag when you're done.

 - The signs: Look for droppings or urine stains; sounds of scrabbling and scratching in walls.

-- Potential damage: They may chew through walls, wiring (potentially causing fires), and your personal possessions and they may leave droppings and bacteria.
+- Potential damage: They might chew through walls, wiring (potentially causing fires), and your personal possessions and are likely to leave droppings and bacteria.

 - Preventive measures: Seal up holes or cracks in your floors, walls, and areas under built-in cabinets, using wood sealant, nailed-down mesh, and steel wool.
 Some mice can crawl through a space as small as a pencil.
 Don't leave pet food bowls outdoors, and don't leave your food on counters overnight.